 - Student must be in good standing (not on academic probation or suspension).

 The program offers:

-- You can arrange your work schedule around your classes.
+- You have the ability arrange your work schedule around your classes

 How to apply:

-- Visit the Employment page for Southern Crescent Technical College
+- Visit the Southern Crescent Technical College Employment page

 - Click on Application Policy Procedures

 - Create a profile to submit an application

 - Review job posting under Student Employment for a job that meets your needs

 - Submit a copy of your resume